ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 A Sad Return

-The next day we headed for Jumma, booked sumo from Ruing, and reached Joshimath the same day.
-The hospitality of the Dronagiri villagers will be remembered forever.. and has definitely impacted my life.
+The following day, we trekked back to Jumma, booked a Sumo from Ruing, and reached Joshimath the same day.
+The hospitality of the Dronagiri villagers will always stay with me — their warmth left a lasting impression on my life.

 old woman in dronagiri village